chromium/chromium/docs/android_emulator.md

           --emulator-count 4
     ```

+ * `--emulator-enable-network`

+    The test runner runs the emulator without network access by default.
+To have
+    it run with network access, use `--emulator-enable-network`:

+    ```
+    $ out/Debug/bin/run_base_unittests \
+          --avd-config tools/android/avd/proto/generic_android28.textpb \
+          --emulator-enable-network
+    ```

  * `--emulator-window`

     The test runner runs the emulator in headless mode by default.
 To have it run